2016 National Collegiate Baseball Writers Association Coach of the Year Press Conference

-IN THOMAS' SIX SEASONS AT COASTAL CAROLINA, THE PITCHING STAFF:
+IN THOMAS' 11 SEASONS AT COASTAL CAROLINA, THE PITCHING STAFF:

-In his six seasons, Coastal's pitching staffs have led the Big South in ERA five times and ranked no lower than 32nd in the NCAA in ERA, ranking among the nation's top 20 five times, and ranked among the nation's top 12 in fewest hits allowed per nine innings in 2009, `10, `11 and `12.
+In his 11 seasons, Coastal's pitching staffs have led the conference in ERA six times, ranked among the nation's top 20 five times and ranked among the nation's top 12 in fewest hits allowed per nine innings four times.

 Coastal was able to win the 2010 NCAA Regional and have the credentials to host a Super Regional thanks to an impressive pitching staff Headlined by Big South Pitcher of the Year Meo, who finished second in the NCAA with 13 wins, and fellow first team All-Big South pick Cody Wheeler, who was fifth in the NCAA with 12 wins.
 Both pitchers were named All-American by several publications.
 The two were joined on the Big South first team by relief pitcher Rein, while freshman relief pitcher Connolly was tabbed second team All-Big South.
 Meo, the American Baseball Coaches Association District IV Player of the Year, would go on to be a semifinalist for the Dick Howser and Golden Spike National Player of the Year awards with Wheeler being a fifth-round draft pick.
 Connolly capped the laundry list of honors by being named Freshman All-American after he set a CCU record with 40 pitching appearances in a season.
 Meo, Wheeler and Rein combined to go 32-3.
 Securing most of the wins was closer Austin Fleet, who was 6-2 with a Big South-best eight saves.
 Fleet was named first team Academic All-America as well we the Big South Male Scholar-Athlete of the Year.
 Overall, Coastal dominated the Big South pitching with a 3.53 ERA, nearly one full run better than the next closest team, while holding opponents to a meager .248 batting average.
 The Chants walked only 226 (3.48 per game) and struck out 530 (8.17 per game).
 Nationally, Coastal was eighth in ERA and seventh in fewest hits allowed per nine innings (8.37).